What are connective tissue injuries, and how are they related to my pain?

 The number of treatments required will depend on the condition being treated, the severity of your injury, the type of treatment provided, and how long the injuries and present.
 Most people will initially require 3-5 sessions of PRP injections spaced 2 to 6 weeks apart.
 Autologous adipose graft therapy treatments are spaced about 1-year apart if additional treatments are required.
-Our physicians can often predict the number of treatments needed at your first evaluation.
+Our physicians can often predict the number of treatments needed in your first evaluation.

 How soon can I go back to regular activity?

-PRP, Prolotherapy and autologous adipose graft therapies stimulate your own body to do the repairing, and this requires time.
+PRP, Prolotherapy, and autologous adipose graft therapies stimulate your own body to do the repair, and this requires time.
 Your body will need to go through all the necessary physiologic steps for repair, and your activities will need to keep pace with this rate of repair.
 Initially, gentle exercise and movement will be prescribed.
 Most people are able to resume activities of daily living within the 1st few days, followed by moderate exercise within the 1st 2 weeks.
 Avoiding the activity that caused the injury will be recommended until healing is complete.